 In the event that the key is compromised, or even if this possibility cannot be excluded, it may be necessary to revoke the existing key and generate a new key or key pair to protect data in the future.

 It is also the case that loss of the decryption key will likely mean that no-one will be able to gain access to the data.
-Depending on the circumstances, loss of the decryption key could constitute ‘accidental loss, destruction or damage’ to personal data and would therefore be a contravention of the GDPR’s security principle; additionally, if you cannot restore the data, this may also constitute a personal data breach due to a lack of availability, depending on the risks this poses.
+Depending on the circumstances, loss of the decryption key could constitute ‘accidental loss, destruction or damage’ to personal data and would therefore be a contravention of the UK GDPR’s security principle; additionally, if you cannot restore the data, this may also constitute a personal data breach due to a lack of availability, depending on the risks this poses.

 A laptop is protected using a secure full disk encryption product.
 This means that when the laptop is switched off the personal data is stored in an encrypted form.

-However, if the laptop user’s username and password were written on a piece of paper stored alongside the laptop the thief has all the necessary information in order to decrypt the data and gain full access to it, thereby rendering the encryption ineffectual.
+However, if the laptop user’s username and password were written on a piece of paper stored alongside the laptop the thief has all the necessary information in order to decrypt the data and gain full access to it, thereby rendering the encryption ineffective.

 Encryption publications from the European Union Agency for Network and Information Security (ENISA):